 Setting Up Your Back to School Box

 This next organizational idea is critical to my sanity in the fall!
 A month before school ends, I set out an empty box on the back counter of my classroom.
-Throughout the month, I prep, cpy, and get things ready that I’m 100% sure I’ll need and use in the fall.
+Throughout the month, I prep, copy, and get things ready that I’m 100% sure I’ll need and use in the fall.
+MOST of what goes in my box comes from my Back To School First Week Fun Pack.
 Everything I’ve put inside of this box makes August 120 times easier!
 I know it seems crazy to think that you have the time to do this, but if you can manage to prep even a few things here and there throughout that last month of school, you’ll thank yourself in a few months!

 So the BIG question is: What is inside of my “Beginning of the Year Stuff” box?

 1) Printed and copied behavior calendars for the entire school year!
-(Find my Behavior Calendars on TpT for FREE by clicking HERE.)
+(Find my EDITABLE Behavior Calendars on TpT for by clicking HERE.)

 2) Goodies and activities we will use on the first day of school – The Magic Dough poem labels in the picture below get taped onto snack baggies for a special first day of school surprise that is ALWAYS a hit!
 This adorable “experiment” is always so fun for my kiddos.
 We complete an easy science lab report and say a magic word as we watch our play-dough turn from white to fun, bright colors!
 This activities comes from my First Week Fun pack for back to school!
 (My First Week Fun pack contains almost EVERYTHING I need for that first week of school.
 It’s one of those lifesaver resources that I pull out year after year after year.)